 Not just sesame seeds—sesame oil may also support hormonal balance and ease menopausal symptoms.

-For example, a study on postmenopausal osteoporosis in rats found that daily sesame oil supplementation improved bone mineral density, boosted bone formation markers, and reduced bone loss.
+For instance, a study on postmenopausal osteoporosis in rats found that daily sesame oil supplementation improved bone mineral density, boosted bone formation markers, and reduced bone loss.
 It also helped maintain estrogen and aromatase levels, suggesting sesame oil may help protect against osteoporosis after menopause.

 Regular consumption of sesame seeds or its oil may contribute to bone health and improved hormonal regulation.